LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version TBD
+*Released*: TBD
+* Issue 46756: Change aliquots grid to use default view instead of details view
+* Issue 46737: Use proper selection key when constructing URL for assay import

 ### version 2.261.0
 *Released*: 28 November 2022
 * WebDav helper for deleting directories and files: deleteWebDavResource()